Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Arés nodded and squeezed himself out through the door, sideways.
 Nadeau sat back and ran his free hand over his scalp.

 Beside him, Doctor Taylor chuckled.
-"So...mostly muted responses. *Three* non-responses, and only one genuine provocation.
+"So... mostly muted responses. *Three* non-responses, and only one genuine provocation.
 Sikes is the only normal one of the bunch."

 "I really wasn’t expecting a non-response from Murray, though."

 "It’s always the quiet ones, Nadeau."

 "Suddenly, I’m much more scared of him.
-Anyway...between this and the results from the double-blind, I think your hypothesis is on solid footing."
+Anyway... between this and the results from the double-blind, I think your hypothesis is on solid footing."

 "Let’s not be premature," Taylor said and picked up his tablet again.
 "It’s time for the Gaoians…"